skc1712/skumar1712.github.io/SS.md

 This equation can be derived by imposing that as we move along the curve $r(\theta)$, the tangent vector always makes a constant angle with the radial direction (the line from the origin to the point).

-More generally, for Partial Differential Equations (PDEs), imposing a self-similar form often transforms the PDE into an ODE, which is often _less_ complicated to study.
+More generally, for Partial Differential Equations (PDEs), imposing a self-similar form often transforms the PDE into an ODE.
 For example, the heat equation

 $$
 u_t = u_{xx}